Kerensky offensive

-The advance in the first days was in large part due to the volunteer shock battalions that were recruited and organised by the Provisional Government in the spring of 1917.
+The advance achieved in the first days was in large part due to the volunteer shock battalions that were recruited and organised by the Provisional Government in the spring of 1917.
 But they were too few in number to hold the line against a counterattack by German reinforcements, and the regular infantry were less reliable.
 The Russian forces were then pushed back after 19 July, losing all of the territory they had gained.
 The Germans and Austro-Hungarians continued advancing into Russian territory by as much as 120 km.
 By the time the German counter-offensive was over on 5 August, nearly all of Eastern Galicia had been retaken by the Central Powers.
-The retreat of the Russian army eventually stopped, and Kornilov managed to stabilise the front by mid-August, but the failure of the operation eliminated the offensive potential of the Russian Army and increased support for the Bolsheviks among the troops.
+The retreat of the Russian army eventually stopped, and Kornilov managed to stabilise the front by mid-August, but the failure of the operation eliminated the offensive potential of the Russian Army.

 The offensive was a disaster for Kerensky and the Provisional Government, contributing to the July Days and the Kornilov affair.
-Kornilov, the leader of the most successful 8th Army, was appointed the commander of the Southwestern Front, and then army supreme commander just days later, because Kerensky hoped he could restore discipline and order among the retreating troops.
+Kornilov, the leader of the most successful 8th Army, was appointed the commander of the Southwestern Front, and then Supreme Commander-in-Chief just days later, because Kerensky hoped he could restore discipline and order among the retreating troops.
 He also gained support from conservative circles, and in September they decided to launch a coup against the Petrograd Soviet.
-But the Kornilov coup failed when his troops refused to fight, and instead strengthened the revolutionary tendencies among soldiers.
-The collapse of the Provisional Government's popularity as a result of the offensive, and even more so after the Kornilov coup, was critical to the Bolsheviks increasing their influence over both the army and the Petrograd Soviet shortly before the October Revolution.
+But the Kornilov coup failed when his troops refused to fight, and instead it strengthened the revolutionary tendencies among soldiers.
+The collapse of the Provisional Government's popularity as a result of the offensive, and even more so after the Kornilov coup, was critical to the Bolsheviks increasing their influence over both the Russian Army and the Petrograd Soviet on the eve of the October Revolution.